getnamingo/registrar/INSTALL.md

 3. Use the example WHOIS/RDAP web client in `/opt/registrar/whois/web` for your registrar website.

-4. The files `/opt/registrar/patches/validation_email.php` and `/opt/registrar/patches/tmch.php` are to be integrated with your workflow.

-5. Some manual tune-in is still required in various parts.
+4. Some manual tune-in is still required in various parts.